Waiting so long to return to Disney’s Animal Kingdom in Orlando had nothing to do with being skeptical of traveling during a pandemic.

 Most of the entertainment offerings are currently eliminated, with just a modified bird show and the characters circling the park on the Discovery River.

-I’m someone who is comfortable navigating the new landscape of social gatherings with proper protection.
+I’m comfortable navigating the new landscape of social gatherings with proper protection.
 Disney’s Animal Kingdom was fine and never did I feel unsafe.

 The Cast Members were very attentive in making sure guests are abiding by the new health and safety protocols.